blowfishpro/B9-Aerospace/README.md

 Although I’m going for higher fidelity and texture resolution, so don’t expect a 100% match – but I’m fairly satisfied with results and have already built some neat ships using them.

 The goal of the project is to fill every empty niche in KSP part selection and to replace every sub-par component with a new part better suited for the role.

-This is the fourth milestone release of the project, now featuring 210 new parts and fully compatible with KSP 0.22.

 Full changelog, support and development updates can be found in the [forum thread](http://forum.kerbalspaceprogram.com/index.php?showtopic=83570).